The Charter Bus Guide

 • Headcount – even a ballpark number helps pick the right coach size; firm it up later to avoid paying for empty seats.

-If the trip involves multiple stops, overnight layovers, or special equipment—wheelchair lift, Wi-Fi, power outlets—mention that now.
+If the trip involves multiple stops, overnight layovers, or special equipment—wheelchair lift, power outlets—mention that now.
 Clear details up front almost always translate to a sharper price and a smoother travel day.

 How pricing really works